mjayant/check_out_system_git/README.md

 	steps to add product :
 		a) Run server
 		b) Hit url http://127.0.0.1:5000/add_product
-		c) Once you hit url , you will see "Add New Product" page with three field Product Name , Product Code , Product price.
+		c) Once you hit url , you will see "Add New Product" page with three fields Product Name , Product Code , Product price.
 		d) All three fields are mandatory .
-If you skip value of any field system won't allow to save product .
+If you skip the value of any field system won't allow you to save product .
-		e) It also check for valid value of Product price , it allow only int and float value .If you give any other value alert will pop up.
+		e) It also checks for valid value of Product price , it allows only int and float value .If you give any other value, an alert will pop up.
 		f) You can give any value for Product Price and Product Code.
-		g) Once you give valid value , it will save in DB and will redirect to message "successfully created!"
+		g) Once you give a valid value , it will save in DB and will redirect to the message "successfully created!"

 2) /add_product_in_cart :
 		a) Run server
 		b) Hit url http://127.0.0.1:5000/add_product_in_cart
 		c) Once you hit url , you will see add_product_in_cart form with 4 column(Product Name,	Product Code, Unit Price, Quantity) and two buttons (submit and Get Bill)
-		e) You can give value only for Quantity field and for remaining three filed shows only product information.
+		e) You can give value only for Quantity field and for remaining three field shows only product information.
 Form will be look like below

 		Product Name	Product Code	Unit Price	Quantity

 			Chai	CH1	         $ 3.11	        <Input>
 			Coffee	CF1	         $ 11.23        <Input>
 			Milk	MK1	         $ 4.75         <Input>
 			Oatmeal	OM1	         $ 3.69         <Input>
 			Apples	AP1	         $ 6            <Input>

 		f) If you want to add item in cart like as below:
 			CH1, AP1, AP1, AP1, MK1
-		then you need to give 1 for CH1 Quantity input field , 3 for AP1 Quantity input field and 1 for MK1 Quantity input field If you are in between of shopping but you want to see your bill then you need to click on get bill button ,system will calculate Total bill with applying code and format of output will be like in same form.
+		then you need to give 1 for CH1 Quantity input field , 3 for AP1 Quantity input field and 1 for MK1 Quantity input field If you are in between shopping but you want to see your bill then you need to click on the get bill button ,the system will calculate Total bill with applying code and format of output will be like in the same form.

 					Product : CH1	Price : 3.11